plotzing/plotzing/README.md

 ```
 ## **Basic Plots**

-To start graphing with Plotzing, begin by loading your dataframe into R. If you call your dataframe df, you do not need to specify **`data=`** when generating your graph, as Plotzing uses the dataframe __df__ by default when no alternative is specified.
+To start graphing with Plotzing, begin by loading your dataframe into R. If you call your dataframe _df_, you do not need to specify **`data=`** when generating your graph, as Plotzing uses the dataframe _df_ by default when no alternative is specified.

 After loading your data, you can use the functions *graph_line*, *graph_bar*, *graph_violin*, or *graph_scatterplot*, as in the example below: